dtcenter/METplus/docs/Release_Guide/release_steps/metplus/update_version_on_develop.rst

 Update Version on Develop Branch
 --------------------------------

-Change metplus/VERSION value to the next release after this one with -dev added to the end.
-Releases will loosely following these names, but are subject to
+Switch to the develop branch and change metplus/VERSION value to the next release after this one with -dev added to the end.
-change:
+Releases will loosely following these names, but are subject to change:

 +-------------------+-----------------------+
 | Release Version   | New Develop Version   |